 - I'll listen to music or a podcast while I walk.

 - I'll get my neighbor to walk with me.

 It might rain.

 - My backup plan will be to use an exercise DVD or a treadmill in front of my TV when the weather's bad.

 5. Get support

-You can use this personal action plan(What is a PDF document?) to organize your support system.
+You can use a personal action plan(What is a PDF document?) to write down your goals and organize your support system.